raspiblitz/raspiblitz/FAQ.md

 For example if you want to  make a build from the 'dev' branch you execute the following command:

-`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh 'dev'`
+`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh 'dev'`

 ## How can I build an SD card from my forked GitHub Repo?